paskal/blog/blog/content/2018-03-23-15-hugo-blog-themes.markdown

 [![Fabric single post page](/images/hugo_themes/fabric_single_post.png)](/images/hugo_themes/fabric_single_post.png)

 Solid text render without anything out of order.
-I've included a bit bigger screenshot than usual to show you neat shadow around the image and caption under it, a nice feature which most themes lack.
+I've included a bit bigger screenshot than usual to show you neat shadow around the image and caption under it, which is present in no other theme.
 Disqus support is there, however no related articles list support.

 ---